What a Revenue Team Looks Like When Truth Is Infrastructure

 Under truth infrastructure, Marcus’s onboarding is fundamentally different:

-He doesn’t navigate a document library.
-He navigates a knowledge graph - a structured, searchable, confidence-scored representation of everything the company claims about itself.
+He doesn’t navigate a document library. navigates a knowledge graph: a structured, searchable, and confidence-scored representation of company claims.
 Each fact has a source.
 Each source has a verification date.
 There’s no question about what’s current because the system tracks it.

 When he queries “how do we position against Competitor B in healthcare?”, he doesn’t get three conflicting battlecards.
 He gets one answer, sourced from two verified competitive claims and one industry-specific positioning claim, all with confidence scores above 90%.